silviapiran/ETworkshop2024/README.md

 * change directories to the repository: cd etworkshop2024

-use conda to create an environment:
-* on mac osx: conda env create -f environment-osx.yml
+use conda to create an environment: conda env create -f environment.yml
-* on linux / windows wsl: conda env create -f environment-ubuntu.yml

 Activate the environment with: